 The spotlight’s well and truly on this Balkan beauty.
-While Croatia’s been catapulted into stardom recently, Montenegro is poised to become the next big thing.
-So turn your attention to this teeny country perched on the crossroads of eastern and western Europe.
+While Croatia's been catapulted into stardom recently, Montenegro is poised to become the next big thing.
+So turn your attention to this teeny country perched on the crossroads of eastern and southern Europe.
 For somewhere so small, it offers the real full monty.

 Montenegro’s coast is a prime example.
 It’s under 300km but a total dazzler.
 Centuries-old seaside towns are stuffed with historic treasures, epic mountains brood in the background and the Adriatic twinkles in the sunshine.
 Inland, dense forests and more mountains await, so eager explorers will be in their element.

 Want to know more about Montenegro?
 Here’s the inside scoop on this Balkan nation’s must-sees…

 Ringed by medieval walls, beautiful Budva dates back to the 5th century.
 And its Stari Grad (old town) flaunts those roots beautifully – wander the honey-hued cobbled streets, ducking into shops and occasionally catching a glimpse of the sparkling sea.